The network

 Findings from the network

-The results of our studies are systematically communicated to stimulate discussion at a scientific, policy and practical level.
+The results of our studies are systematically disseminated to stimulate discussion at scientific, policy, and practical levels.

 Effects of Gender and Age Interaction on Sense of Coherence and Subjective Well-Being of Senior High School Students in Northern Ghana